Team-Nutshell/nutshellengine-docs/_sources/types/JSON/Node/index.rst.txt

 	  - Returns the number of elements in an Array Node or Object Node.
 	* - :doc:`/types/JSON/Node/operator_brackets/index`
 	  - Returns the element at a certain index in an Array Node or a certain key in an Object Node.
+	* - :doc:`/types/JSON/Node/getKeys/index`
+	  - Returns all keys of an Object Node.
 	* - :doc:`/types/JSON/Node/getNumber/index`
 	  - Returns the number contained in a Number Node.
 	* - :doc:`/types/JSON/Node/getString/index`